 If you want to save your female ferret from hyperestrogenism then you must have take preventions by following five ways.

 - First of all, you can let her be mated with a male ferret but keep in mind a lot of kits and make a home for them.

-- In the second condition, you can let her be mate but male ferret should be vasectomized (an operation in which the testicles ducts are cut).
+- In the second condition, you can let her be mate but the male ferret should be vasectomized (an operation in which the testicle ducts are cut).
 So that even he can still mate her but cannot get her pregnant at all.

 - You can use a trick to her body by an injection of devosterone which lasts for 4-6 months but also have side effects.